California State Route 74: History

 The route has been signed as Route 74 since the establishment of state routes in 1934.
 Its original corridor between then CA 71 Corona Freeway (later I-15W) and present-day I-215 (then, I-15E and U.S. Route 395) was numbered as U.S. 395, through downtown Perris.
 East of the CA 74/U.S. 395 junction, from Romoland-east, was CA 740 (Florida Avenue).

 The western portion of Route 74 in Orange County follows San Juan Creek and is named the Ortega Highway, after the Spanish explorer Sgt.
 José Francisco Ortega who led the scouts of the 1769 Portola expedition, first non-natives to ever see the area.

 Route 74 between San Juan Capistrano and Lake Elsinore, due to its narrow width and high traffic volume, is known as one of the most dangerous highways in the state.

-California's legislature has relinquished state control of segments of SR 74 in Perris and Palm Desert, and turned it over to local control.
-This includes deleting from the highway code an unconstructed segment that would have extended SR 74 from SR 111 to Interstate 10.
+California's legislature has relinquished state control of the segments of SR 74 within Lake Elsinore's borders east of I-15, in Perris, and in Palm Desert, and turned it over to local control.
+This includes deleting from the highway code an unconstructed segment that would have extended SR 74 from SR 111 in Palm Desert to Interstate 10.

 On August 11, 1930, the Riverside County Board of Supervisors officially named the highway "from San Jacinto Mountains to the Desert" as the Palms to Pines Highway.